 Canyon Overlook is extremely popular, and it’s often hard to find parking.
 There’s a small parking area directly across from the trailhead, but it can only be entered only after exiting the Zion Tunnel.
 Another parking area is located 600 feet northeast of the trailhead.

-Rising 1,500-feet above the floor of Zion Canyon, this dramatic rock tower offers stunning, 360-degree views in the heart of the park.
+Rising 1,500-feet above the floor of Zion Canyon, Angels Landing offers stunning, 360-degree views in the heart of the park.
 The only challenge is getting there.

 From The Grotto Shuttle Stop (#6), the Angels Landing Trail heads 2.5 miles (4 kilometers) to the summit.
 But this hike is not for the faint of heart.
 The final 0.4 miles (0.6 kilometers) travels along a narrow rock ledge with thousand-foot dropoffs on either side.
 Chains bolted to the rock provide handholds along dangerous sections.
 Over the past two decades, nearly a dozen people have fallen from the trail and died.
 But tens of thousands more have lived—and experienced some of Zion’s most incredible views.

 Unfortunately, the immense popularity of Angels Landing has led to big crowds in recent years.
 This is particularly true during peak season.
 In the future, permits may be required to hike Angels Landing.
 Check Zion National Park’s website for the most up-to-date info.